-When your cat is suffering with a urinary problem, its behavior when it urinates will change.
-It may try to urinate more often and only urinate a little, or your cat may fail to do so at all.
-They may look strained or show signs of pain when urinating, and stay in a urinating position for longer than normal.
-Your cat may also show signs of pain when peeing, and you may find blood in the urine.
-At other times, they may excessively lick or groom their genital area, demonstrate a loss of appetite or show other behavioral changes.
+When your cat is suffering from a bladder problem, its behavior when it urinates will change.
+Your cat may try to pee more often, only pee a little, or may fail to pee at all.
+They may look as if they are straining to urinate, and you may notice they stay in a urinating position for longer than normal.
+Your cat may also show signs of pain when peeing, and you may find blood in the pee.
+At other times, you may notice they start excessively licking or grooming around the genital area, have a loss of appetite or show other behavioral changes.

-Overweight or obese cats and those living a sedentary lifestyle are more at risk of urinary problems than cats of a healthy weight and active lifestyle.
+Overweight or obese cats and those living a sedentary lifestyle are more at risk of bladder problems than cats of a healthy weight and active lifestyle.
 Older cats are also more prone to chronic kidney disease and other systemic illnesses that can increase the risk of secondary bladder problems arising.

-There have been suggestions that cats under significant stress are more likely to have urinary system issues.
-Stress can include new additions to the house, moving, changes in diet, a poorly placed litter box or one that is difficult to access, and living in a multiple animal household.
-If a cat and their owner have a strong relationship, the cat can even pick up on an owner’s stress, which can result in health problems.
+For some cats, stress can be a trigger of bladder problems.
+Stress can include new additions to the house, moving, adoption, changes in diet, a poorly placed litter box or one that is difficult to access and living in a multiple animal household.
+If a cat and its owner have a strong relationship, the cat can even pick up on an owner’s stress, which can result in health problems.
 Sometimes, it may be very hard for a cat caregiver to identify subtle sources of stress in their cat's environment.
 A veterinarian can help you identify potential sources of stress and help you determine if environmental changes may help with your cat's bladder problems.

-It’s crucial to take your cat to the veterinarian if you notice any of the signs outlined above, as your veterinarian will be able to identify the issue and provide the best treatment possible.
+It’s crucial to take your cat to the vet if you notice any of the symptoms outlined above, as your vet will be able to identify the issue and provide the best treatment possible.

-However, you can also take action to maintain your cat’s urinary health by changing its lifestyle and diet.
-Cats are naturally disinclined to drink lots of water.
-They’re descended from desert-dwelling mammals who wouldn’t be able to access water regularly, but water is important to keep their urinary system healthy.
-Increasing water intake can help encourage urination and urine dilution to help decrease the risk of crystallization.
+However, you can also take action to maintain your cat’s bladder health through lifestyle and diet.
+As descendants of desert-dwelling mammals, many cats are not naturally inclined to consume large amounts of water – but water is important to keep their bladder healthy.
+Increasing water intake can help encourage urination and urine dilution, which may help reduce the risk of urinary crystal and stone formation.

-You can encourage your cat to drink more water by placing multiple bowls around the house, and not placing water bowls next to food, litter boxes or busy locations.
-Keep the water at room temperature and fill the bowl to the brim so it’s easy to access.
+You can encourage your cat to drink more water by placing multiple bowls around the house and avoiding placing water bowls next to food, litter trays or busy locations.
+Keep water at room temperature and fill the bowl to the brim so it’s easy to access.
 Running water, like a dripping tap or water fountain, can also be very appealing to some cats and may be offered in addition to multiple water bowls.

-Your cat’s diet can also contribute to their urinary health, as certain diets, dry or wet, can help increase water intake.
+Your cat’s diet can also contribute to bladder health because certain diets can help increase water intake.

-Urinary problems are unfortunately common in cats, but with the right treatment as recommended by your veterinarian you’ll be able to support their health through diet, lifestyle, and medication when necessary.
+Unfortunately, bladder problems are common in cats, but with the right treatment as recommended by your vet, you’ll be able to support your cat's health through diet, lifestyle, and medication when necessary.